In the guide

 Where a repair or replacement is claimed, the trader must do this at no cost to the consumer, within a reasonable time and without causing significant inconvenience.

 The consumer cannot choose one of these remedies above the other if the chosen remedy is either impossible or disproportionate as compared to the other remedy.
-Also, once the consumer has chosen a remedy, he must give the trader a reasonable time to provide that remedy.
+Also, once the consumer has chosen a remedy, they must give the trader a reasonable time to provide that remedy.

 If repair or replacement is not available or is unsuccessful, or is not provided within a reasonable time and without significant inconvenience to the consumer, then the consumer can claim a price reduction or reject the goods.